rastegarpanah/rastegarpanah.github.io/_pages/about.md

   - /about.html
 ---

-I am a data scientist interested in machilne learning monitoring and responsible AI.
+I am a data scientist with special interest in machilne learning monitoring and responsible AI.
-In recent years I have been working on developing tools and measures for issues surrounding fairness, privacy, and explainability in ML.
+In recent years, I have been working on developing tools and measures for issues surrounding fairness, privacy, and explainability in ML.

 I have received a PhD in computer science from Boston University.